Alice Ormsby-Gore: Personal life

 On 7 June, Ormsby-Gore was photographed with Clapton, Ginger Baker and Germaine Greer backstage at Blind Faith's concert in Hyde Park.
-A few days later Ormsby-Gore travelled to Scandinavia during Blind Faith's 8-date tour, and was photographed with Clapton on 14 June in Oslo; and at Madison Square Gardens on 12 July when the band played their first US gig.
+A few days later Ormsby-Gore travelled to Scandinavia during Blind Faith's 8-date tour, and was photographed with Clapton on 14 June in Oslo; and at Madison Square Garden on 12 July when the band played their first US gig.

 Also during the summer of 1969 Ormsby-Gore entertained Marc Bolan and his girlfriend June Child at Hurtwood Edge.
 The friendship between Bolan, Child and Ormsby-Gore led to her being a witness at their wedding on 30 January 1970.
 Another mutual friend was the British singer Linda Lewis.

 Ormsby-Gore is often described as being a fiancée of Clapton, but it is doubtful that this was ever more than newspaper speculation and leading questions by journalists.
-Talk of an engagement between Clapton and Ormsby Gore appeared on 17 September 1969, but the couple were quick to debunk these remarks:
+Talk of an engagement between Clapton and Ormsby-Gore appeared on 17 September 1969, but the couple were quick to debunk these remarks:

 "While Lord Harlech's wedding plans run the course of true love, the marriage of his 17-year-old daughter Alice Ormsby-Gore, to 24-year-old guitarist Eric Clapton, a plasterer's son, seems rather more remote.
 Two months ago they admitted to being 'more or less engaged', with Eric adding, "Yes, I'd say there is more than a 50–50 chance we will get married soon".
 But yesterday Alice was saying: "We're certainly not thinking of getting married at the moment.
 But we do love each other and maybe it will happen in due course."
 A colleague of Clapton tried to explain: "Eric and Alice were a bit fraught after they said they were more or less engaged.
 I think they'll just go out and get married when they think their relationship needs the State's blessing.
 But I know they are not sitting around planning a wedding."

 The relationship went through a tempestuous phase over the next year.
 Already romantically obsessed with Pattie Harrison, Clapton also had an involvement with Pattie's sister Paula Boyd through into 1970.
 This provoked a break with Ormsby-Gore, though there was a reconciliation in March 1970 when she travelled to New York to see him.
 They were photographed arriving back on 8 March, to more speculative questions about marriage, again denied by both.
 In the same month Pattie Harrison received a love letter from Clapton which led to a flirtation.
 In his autobiography Clapton mentions another argument with Ormsby-Gore after which she left Hurtwood Edge.
 As stated above she was in Israel from April/May until that November.